 The nearby Moray Firth, with tremendous views of Culloden Moor, Fort George and the Great Glen, is the most habitable area for these fascinating sea creatures in the UK.
 For some family fun, head out of town to Landmark Park, which offers adventure-fuelled fun just a short trip from the city.
 It’s situated out in the Highlands, and has an abundance of rides and attractions including a water park.

 Finally, end your visit with some culture: learn about the history of kilts at the Scottish Kiltmaker Visitor Centre, or take in a show at the modern Eden Theatre on the banks of the Ness.

 If you want to travel to Inverness, then there are a number of train routes you can take to reach the coastal town.
-There is a daily Virgin Trains East Coast from London King's Cross to Inverness that will also stop at Edinburgh among others.
+There is a daily LNER trains from London King's Cross to Inverness that will also stop at Edinburgh among others.
 Alternatively, if you are travelling within Scotland, you can take a ScotRail train from Glasgow Queen Street to Inverness with major stops in Perth and Stirling.
 This is one of the most spectacular train routes in the UK, with the train winding through Cairngorms National Park.
 With an average journey time of just over 3 hours, we recommend you take this trip in the middle of Winter for snow-capped hills and breathtaking views.